 |Full-time (40hrs)||Part-time w/benefits (30hrs)||Part-time w/o benefits (30hrs)||Virtual assistant (25 hrs)||Virtual assistant (20 hrs)|

 Instead of hourly, let's take a different approach—a better approach.
 What if we put a value on our deliverables and agree to pay only that set amount, independent of how long it takes and how often we ask for them?
 That means when we increase ministry tempo (for example, at Easter or Christmas) our administrative costs do not increase.

-The latter is how Virtual Ministry Assistants operates.
+The latter is how Virtual Ministry Assistants operate.
 Churches never have to worry about overruns on administrative costs or projects.
 This gives churches consistent services that do not increase.
-In fact, Virtual Ministry Assistants often lowers churches’ costs in cases when project scope and/or number of deliverables decreases.
+In fact, Virtual Ministry Assistants often lower churches’ costs in cases when project scope and/or number of deliverables decreases.
 (Who does that?
 Who lowers their cost?
 An organization that loves the church and yearns to see her prosper and change lives.
 That is what makes VMA so unique and different from other virtual assistant companies.)